datacharmer/dbdeployer/README.md

     into the sandbox-binary directory.
 This command carries out that task, so that afterwards you can call 'single', 'multiple', and 'replication' commands with only the MySQL version for that tarball.
+    If the version is not contained in the tarball name, it should be supplied using --unpack-version.
+    If there is already an expanded tarball with the same version, a new one can be differentiated with --prefix.

     Usage:
       dbdeployer unpack MySQL-tarball [flags]